San Jose, Costa Rica San Jose, the capital of Costa Rica is a relatively small and busy Central American city with a diverse local culture.

 Drinking and eating fresh coconut is a part of the tropical dream, you can buy them “peeled” and ready to ...
 Read more

-So I have watched all those videos about how enlightened Costa Rica is in regards to the protection of its ...
+So I have watched all those videos about how enlightened Costa Rica is in regards to the protection of its environment, and that more than 25% ...
 Read more

 Traveling by bus in Costa Rica Public transportation in Costa Rica is only possible by bus.
 There are several independent bus companies across the country; you could literally get anywhere by bus.
 There are no other options, no public railways.
 Local airlines do exist, but that's only for the wealthy tourists so if you want to travel as the locals do, ...
 Read more